Kim Il Sung and Kim Jong Il portraits: Safekeeping

 Stories about North Koreans saving leader portraits from certain destruction have been sported in North Korean media for decades, and they have also been disseminated by the inminban.
 For instance, in 2007 it was reported that a factory worker rescued his leader portraits and his five-year-old daughter from a flooded house.
 When he was overpowered by the water, he let go of his daughter but managed to hold onto the portraits.
 Such a feat can raise the societal status of a person considerably by improving their songbun (ascribed social rank in North Korea).
 Saving portraits is based on an arbitrary interpretation of the Ten Principles for the Establishment of a Monolithic Ideological System.

 Special portraits

 In addition to the standardized portraits, there have been special cases.
-One of these is a gift from the Syrian Arab Republic, a portrait of Kim Il-sung that is entirely made up of Arabic calligraphy of his work The Non-Aligned Movement is a Mighty Anti-Imperialist Revolutionary Force of Our Times, housed at the International Friendship Exhibition.
-The largest Kim Il-sung portrait, at least in Pyongyang, was 15 by 11 meters and was hung at the Pyongyang Department Store No. 1 in the 1990s.
+One of these is a gift from Ba'athist Syria, a portrait of Kim Il Sung that is entirely made up of Arabic calligraphy of his work The Non-Aligned Movement is a Mighty Anti-Imperialist Revolutionary Force of Our Times, housed at the International Friendship Exhibition.
+The largest Kim Il Sung portrait, at least in Pyongyang, was 15 by 11 metres and was hung at the Pyongyang Department Store No. 1 in the 1990s.